For Academic Year 2021-2022 (prices are per semester)

 The South Dakota Board of Regents policy manual states that “during the first two years from the time they were or would have been graduated from high school, all unmarried students who enroll in courses delivered on a main campus for six credit hours or more are required to enter into a dining agreement with the institution unless special permission to room elsewhere is received from the institution.
 Permission ordinarily shall be granted to students with dependent children or to students who reside full time during the academic year with parents or legal guardians.
 Students who have enrolled for 12 or more credits for four (4) semesters may be exempted from this agreement at the discretion of the institution.”

 This residency requirement serves important educational and developmental purposes.
-Education professionals widely recognize that where students live their freshman and sophomore years has a significant impact on the quality of their academic and personal preparation for post-collegiate life.
+Education professionals widely recognize that where students live during their freshman and sophomore years has a significant impact on the quality of their academic and personal preparation for post-collegiate life.
 Students prosper in stable living environments that are close to academic resources and organized student activities that promote social interaction and exposure to new and diverse life experiences, and that afford supervision, counseling, and other assistance as may be needed.
 In short, on-campus residency provides unparalleled opportunities for multi-dimensional student development and is part of the university’s broad educational program.

 The Dining Contract Policy is strictly enforced.
 However, BHSU recognizes that some off-campus living and dining circumstances may closely approximate the advantages of on-campus residency.
 Also, some students may have living and dining requirements that the University cannot accommodate on campus.
 The following exemptions will be considered: